microsoft/restler-fuzzer/docs/user-guide/Authentication.md

 **Module**

 The user must provide the path to a python module (.py) that implements a function to acquire a token, and the name of the function (default: "acquire_token").
 RESTler will import the module and call the function.
 Additionally, a user can opt to add "data", which will be converted into a dictionary and passed to their function.
-They may also choose to set "logging_enabled" to true, in which case their function should accept a method which will write strings to a network_auth text file.
+The function must accept two parameters "data", a Dictionary containing the json payload specified under data, and "log" a method that will write any logs to a network auth text file.

 **Location**